florianhartung/wasm-for-plugin-systems/work/sections/fundamentals.typ

 One program written in a problem-oriented language is the Wasm runtime, which itself is a layer here.
 Its task it to interpret or compile higher-level Wasm code to lower-level problem-oriented or even the assembly language level.
-However for this work all layers starting with the Wasm runtime level until the digital logic level can be seen as a single hardware specific layer called the _Wasm runtime environment_.
+However for this work all layers starting with the Wasm runtime level until the digital logic level can be seen as a single hardware-specific layer called the _Wasm runtime environment_.

 // Wasm is very simple
 WebAssembly code can be written by hand, just as one could write traditional ISA instructions (think of writing x86 machine code) by hand.